Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 Before we can install Zabbix we first have to know how the design is.
 The Zabbix server has been build op modular based on 3 components.

 - The Zabbix server
-- The Zabbix webserver
+- The Zabbix web server
 - The Zabbix database

 ![Zabbix Server Setup](CH01/zabbix-server.webp)

 All these components can be installed on 1 server or can be split over 3 different servers.
-The Zabbix server itself is the brain this part is doing all the trigger calculations and sendind all the alert.
+The Zabbix server itself is the brain this part is doing all the trigger calculations and sending all the alert.
 The database is where the Zabbix server stores its config and all the data that we have gathered.
-The webserver provides us with a frontend.
-Note that Zabbix has a API and that this is also located on the frontend and not on the Zabbix server side.
+The web server provides us with a front-end.
+Note that Zabbix has a API and that this is also located on the front-end and not on the Zabbix server side.

 All these parts have to work together so as you can see in our image above.
-The Zabbix server needs to read the config and store the data in our database and the Zabbix frontend needs to be able to write the configuration in the database as well.
-The Zabbix frontend also needs to check the online status of our Zabbix server and needs to read some other information as well.
+The Zabbix server needs to read the config and store the data in our database and the Zabbix front-end needs to be able to write the configuration in the database as well.
+The Zabbix front-end also needs to check the online status of our Zabbix server and needs to read some other information as well.

-For our setup we will use 2 VM's 1 VM with a Zabbix server and the Zabbix webserver and another VM with the database.
+For our setup, we will use 2 VM's 1 VM with a Zabbix server and the Zabbix web server and another VM with the database.

 ### Installing Zabbix with MariaDB

-Let us start with the installation of the MariaDB server, you need to create a MariaDB repository configuration file mariadb.repo manually with this path '/etc/yum.repos.d/'
+Let us start with the installation of the MariaDB server, you need to create a MariaDB repository configuration file `mariadb.repo` manually in the following path `/etc/yum.repos.d/`.
-To create a MariaDB repository file, you can use the following command,
+To create a MariaDB repository file, you can use the following command.

 #### Add the MariaDB repo